sourcemeta/jsonschema/docs/frame.markdown

 jsonschema frame path/to/my/schema.json
 ```

-### Frame a JSON Schema with output in the form of JSON
+### Frame a JSON Schema and output result as a JSON document

 ```sh
 jsonschema frame path/to/my/schema.json --json